benr0th/Music-GUI-Volume-Saver/README.md

 ## Known Issues
 - Volume slider does not visually reflect the stored volume level when opening the Music_GUI tool.<br>
 - Closing the console window leaves Music_GUI.exe hanging for a couple seconds before closing.
 Type Ctrl+C in the console window to close everything immediately.
-- Tested on Rev 4 of NMC mod.
-Will probably only work with that.
-I will try to keep it updated.